 Archive for May, 2012

 When you are filling out your application for a firearm license you will come to questions that the police already have the answers too.
 It may be helpful for you to request a current Criminal Offender Record Information (CORI) report.
-This is a tool you can use to help you if your not sure of what might be part of your record, you can attach it to your application.
+This is a tool you can use to help you if you’re not sure of what might be part of you’re record, you can attach it to you’re application.
 Let me stress that you do not have to get a CORI report, only if you want to.

-There is a range of questions about being convicted for certain things.
+There are a range of questions about being convicted for certain things.
 The application is not looking for parking tickets/moving violations.
-It is absolutely imperative that if you have been in front of a judge at some point in your life for some other reason, even if ultimately nothing came of it, you need to mention it, it is on your record and they want you to repeat what they already know about you.
+It is absolutely imperative that if you have been in front of a judge at some point in you’re life for some other reason, even if ultimately nothing came of it, you need to mention it, it is on you’re record and [they want you to repeat what they already know about you].
 If something was ‘dismissed’ make sure you emphasize that it was dismissed, or, ‘continued without a finding’, or, ‘expired’.

 Please see the attached information on how to get your report.
 Again, you do not have to get one, but if you do want one: